MacTash/Geoscope/README.md

 ## 🎮 Easter Eggs

-Run `geoscope init` and look for the WOPR greeting.
+Run `synscope init` and look for the WOPR greeting.

 ## ⚠️ Disclaimer